 Richard N. Feferman is an Albuquerque attorney.
-He has built a three lawyer firm, Feferman, Warren & Mattison, which handles a wide variety of individual and class action consumer cases throughout New Mexico, Arizona and Colorado.
+He has built a three lawyer firm, Feferman, Warren & Mattison, which handles a wide variety of individual and class action consumer cases throughout New Mexico.
 Most of the firm’s cases are federal lawsuits against car dealers, debt collectors, and lenders.

 His favorable published decisions of nationwide impact include Yazzie v.
 Amigo Chevrolet, Inc., 189 F. Supp.
 2d 1245 (D.N.M.
 2001) (used car dealer’s failure to allow consumers to examine and to sign title certificate, which would have revealed identity of previous owner, violates federal Motor Vehicle Information and Cost Savings Act with intent to defraud), DiMezza v.
 First USA Bank, et al., 103 F. Supp.
 2d 1296 (D.N.M.
 2000) (first court opinion upholding consumer’s right to sue creditors and other “furnishers” of information for reporting false information on credit report) and Apodaca v.
 Discover Financial Services, Inc., et al., 417 F.Supp.2d 1220 (D.N.M.
 2006) (punitive damages available against credit reporting agency where agency’s automated system failed to take into account information provided by consumer in mixed file dispute.)
 Mr. Feferman edited and co-authored Consumer Law in New Mexico, published by the New Mexico State Bar Association.